Eric8900/GradeCalculatorPlus/README.md

 ## Improved Features

 - Log In with Home Access Center directly for quick access of grades
+    - The website does not store any passwords or anything, so don't worry about account security (also you can look at the code if you're still worried)
 - Less typing because all of your grades are loaded from Home Access Center
 - More intuitive feel